perandersson/glmock/README.md

 GLenum err = glGetError();
 ```

-Both the functions above returns a value, but the first one returns a value using the argument list instead of an actual returned value.
+Both the functions above returns a value but the first example returns a value via the parameter list instead of an actual returned value.
 The framework assumes that all "result" parameters are actual results and will therefor not be validated.
 For example:

 ```cpp
 TestCase(MyTestCase)